Yossarian: Name

-Yossarian's first name is "John," but this is not revealed until late in Catch-22 when Colonel Korn says to him "Call me Blackie, John.
+Yossarian's first name is "John", but this is not revealed until late in Catch-22 when Colonel Korn says to him "Call me Blackie, John.
 We're pals now."

-Catch-22 introduces Yossarian as an American soldier in World War II with Assyrian and Armenian heritage.
+Catch-22 introduces Yossarian as an American soldier in World War II, who claims to have Assyrian heritage.
+In Closing Time, this is clarified to be a joke and Yossarian is revealed to actually be Armenian.

 The exotic name "Yossarian" was chosen by Heller to emphasize his protagonist's detachment from mainstream military culture.
 Yossarian's name is described as "an odious, alien, distasteful name, that just did not inspire confidence."
 It was "...not at all like such clean, crisp, honest, American names as Cathcart, Peckem and Dreedle."
 As to the origins of the name, "Heller admitted in later years that the name 'Yossarian' was derived from the name of one of his Air Force buddies, Francis Yohannan – an Assyrian – but that the character of Yossarian himself was 'the incarnation of a wish' (Now and Then 175-6).
-When, in 1974, he was asked how he felt about the war, Heller wrote, "Much differently than Yossarian felt and much differently than I felt when I wrote the novel … In truth I enjoyed it and so did just about everyone else I served with, in training and even in combat."
+When, in 1974, he was asked how he felt about the war when he was in it, Heller wrote, "Much differently than Yossarian felt and much differently than I felt when I wrote the novel … In truth I enjoyed it and so did just about everyone else I served with, in training and even in combat."